moofMonkey/quic-wget/README.md

 # QUIC-wget

 ## Description
-QUIC-wget is utility to transfer files over QUIC (which uses UDP, and uses checksums), which was built to download files (especially backups) over unstable network with frequent timeouts/low bandwith.
-Usually it's 3x faster than TCP/SFTP/etc connection for us.
+QUIC-wget is utility to transfer files over QUIC (which uses UDP, and uses checksums).

+QUIC-wget which was built to download files (especially backups) over unstable network with frequent timeouts/low bandwith.
+Usually it's 3x faster 2-3 times than TCP/SFTP/etc connection for us.

 ## Server installation & start (prebuilt)